Large Language Model Confidence Estimation via Black-Box Access: Discussion

 Owing to the supervised nature of training the confidence model, one limitation of our approach is that at least some of the model's generations must be close to the ground truth for us to obtain a reasonable confidence estimator.
-Another limitation is that the results and insights were obtained based on datasets in English, but these insights might vary when looking at datasets in other languages.
-More varied tasks and models could be tested upon in the future.
 We used rouge to test accuracy of generations consistent with previous works, however, rouge, like also other NLP metrics, can be error prone.
 Nonetheless, for summarization we also report results with GPT-4 as-a-judge in Tables \ref{table:auroc-laj} \ref{table:auarc-laj} and \ref{table:ece-laj} in the appendix, which are qualitatively similar to those reported in the main paper.
 In terms of broader impact, our approach can be widely applied as it is simple and works with just black-box access to the LLM.
-Access to logits or internals of the model are not required.
 However, our estimates although accurate can be imperfect and this should be taken into account when using our approach in high stakes applications involving LLMs.
 One should also be cognizant of adversaries aware of our features trying to induce misplaced trust in LLMs they create or prefer.

 Given the extensibility of our framework, in the future, it would be interesting to add more features as LLMs evolve.
 One class of such features might be those where the correctness of a response is checked through creating questions that are (causally) related to the original question and context, and seeing how the response varies by asking this question by itself as opposed to in conjunction with the original question and response.
 Such and other strategies may help in generalizing these confidence estimators also across datasets something that has been seen when we have additional access to logits of LLMs.
 Moreover, ideas from selective classification \cite{sc1,sc2} could also be adapted for learning a better confidence model.